ENate/AI-model-Examples/README.md

 ### Technology Stack

-  The following technology stack listed below will be used in the folders.
+  The following tech stack listed below will be used in the folders.
   I will continue to add to this list on a rolling basis as the need arise.
-In order to run the examples presented in this repository, I will be using the following:
+  In order to run the examples presented in this repository, I will be using the following tools and frameworks
 - Python 3.9+ is available ([by clicking here.](https://www.python.org/))
 - Pytorch can be [found here](https://pytorch.org/)
 - TensorFlow can be [found on this link](https://www.tensorflow.org/)